wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-* New: Organizer image field for event organizers
-* Tweak: Improved excerpt display in widgets
-* Tweak: Improved general and permalniks settings reset
+Fix: Use default option not working, and small enhancements